Volt Equity's Bitcoin-related ETF gets SEC OK

 The fund, which cannot invest directly in Bitcoin, will put at least 80% of its net assets in "Bitcoin Industry Revolution Companies", which are defined as those that hold a majority of their net assets in the world's largest cryptocurrency or derive a majority of their revenue or profits directly from bitcoin mining, lending, or transacting.

-Volt Equity CEO Tad Pak told Insider that he's considering companies like MicroStrategy, Marathon Digital Holdings and Bitfarms as part of the fund's holdings.
+Volt Equity CEO Tad Park told Insider that he's considering companies like MicroStrategy, Marathon Digital Holdings and Bitfarms as part of the fund's holdings.
 Canadian ETFs, private funds and the Grayscale Bitcoin Investment Trust are not included in the "Bitcoin Industry Revolution Companies" designation.

 |Ticker